 Khornate Berserkers in both Warhammer: Age of Sigmar and Warhammer 40,000.
 The 40k Berserkers actually undergo voluntary lobotomies to increase their psychotic blood lust (by berserker-surgeons no less).
 The page quote is one of their most infamous warcries.
 It also helps that in regular Warhammer that Khorne's warriors tend to come from a fantasy Viking culture and is essentially an evil Odin.

-Blood Angels Death Company.
+For a more heroic variety, Blood Angels Death Company.
 When they meet the above, things get really bloody, even by 40K's standards.

 Officio Assassinorum Eversors are this too.
 They undergo a series of incredibly brutal cybernetic and genetic modifications to make them more efficient killing machines, and are then pumped up on combat drugs that are both addictive to the point that they die in hours if they go into withdrawal, and would shorten their lifespan to a matter of years if they remained conscious all the time (and are effective to the point where the genetic modifications are required to boost their immune systems to avoid immediate death upon injection).
 To counter-act this, they're kept in cryo-pods all the time before deployment, and only awakened once they're within range of their target to avoid them going into a frothing berserker rage before time.
 And then they explode upon death, in case the target was not dead yet.
 They are, on the tabletop, one of the one model units with the most dice to roll in the attack phase.

 Warhammer is no slacker, with Witch Elves, Savage Orcs, Skaven Plague Monks, and anyone else with the Frenzy special rule.
 One classic Skaven spell, Death Frenzy, would turn any Skaven unit into this... but they'd be so psychotic that they would rip each other to shreds as well.